Home > Windows files > win32cert.dll

 Summary: source: file.net

-How to uninstall Utility Common Driver or EMSC
+How to uninstall EMSC or Utility Common Driver

-To remove win32cert.dll from your computer, please follow the manual instructions below or use an automatic uninstaller product.
+To remove win32cert.dll from your computer, please follow the manual instructions below.

-- Now locate Utility Common Driver or EMSC in the list of displayed applications.
+4. Now locate EMSC or Utility Common Driver in the list of displayed applications.

-How to tell if win32cert.dll (win32cert.dll) was uninstalled cleanly
+How to check if win32cert.dll (win32cert.dll) was uninstalled completely

 After uninstalling, restart your computer.
-Then start Windows Explorer and see if there is still a folder with the name of the software under C:\Program Files.
-Be sure to check the Registry as well for remnants of win32cert.dll.
-To do this, start "Regedit", then look under "HKEY_LOCAL_MACHINE" > "Software" for win32cert.dll or the name of the producer.
-Always keep in mind that only a computer professional should ever directly delete entries in the Windows Registry.
+Then open Windows Explorer and check if a folder with the software name still exists under C:\Program Files.
+Also, check the Registry for remnants of win32cert.dll.
+To do this, start Regedit, then look under HKEY_LOCAL_MACHINE > Software for: win32cert.dll or the name of the producer.
+Keep in mind that only a computer professional should delete entries in the Windows Registry directly.

 Last but not least

-If Windows not working quite right for you, or if startup is taking a long time, or win32cert.dll is causing problems for you, a good Windows diagnostic tool may very well help.
+If Windows is not working properly, startup is slow, or win32cert.dll is causing problems, a good Windows diagnostic tool may help.
 This is especially effective when it comes to older computers that have accumulated vast quantities of "garbage data" as the result of many software installs and uninstalls.